 I finished my wine and joined my friends.
 The cruise would dock before ten, giving us another opportunity to shut down Club Sapphire.
 Across the room, Trey and Kenni sat close, hands clasped under the table.
 Frederick and Heather talked and laughed, and Julie joined in occasionally.
 I hoped it wasn’t just an act.

-Saturday night’s excesses required a walk on the beach Sunday morning followed by a visit to the juice bar for something detoxifying.
-A brisk swim gave us enough energy to pack.
+Saturday night’s excesses required a walk on the beach Sunday morning followed by a visit to the juice bar for a detoxifying drink.
+That and a brisk swim gave us enough energy to pack.
 We checked out but left our luggage with the front desk so we could enjoy one more stroll around the Angsley Island Resort.

-Allison chuckled at me.
-"I can't believe you told Julie about our gifts.
-What if she tells her folks?"
+Allison clicked her tongue.
+“I can't believe you told Julie about our gifts.
+What if she tells her folks?”

 “Actually, I hope they do,” Theresa said.
 “Frederick Garvey can afford our services.”

-"Speak of the devil."
-Allison gestured with her chin toward the mini-golf course.
+“Speak of the devil.”
+Allison bobbed her chin toward the mini-golf course.

 The sisters were teamed up against Heather and Frederick.
 We were too far away to hear the conversation, but there was a lot of laughter.
-Kenni and Julie high-fived each other and the group moved around a corner, out of sight."
+Kenni and Julie high-fived, then the group moved around a corner, out of sight.

 Relief settled on me, releasing tension in my jaw I hadn't realized was there.
 “I was afraid I'd ruined their vacation.”

-"Honey, you didn't do anything on your own," Theresa pointed out.
+“Honey, you did nothing on your own,” Theresa reminded me.

 “And you shouldn't be surprised it worked out,” Allison added.
 “Gifted girls rule.”

-“If it works out; the hard work’s ahead of them.”
-I turned us back to our tower.
-Time to go.
+“If it works out.
+The hard work’s ahead of them.”
+We returned to our tower.